 October 5, 2022 @ 5:00 pm - 10:00 pm$75.00

 High Rises & Honky Tonks ~ is a celebration of Downtown Nashville.
 This event serves as a fundraiser in support of The DISTRICT’S mission and is an incredible opportunity to showcase some of the unique venues that are part of downtown Nashville.
 Contributions for The DISTRICT help fund community projects such as Holiday Decorations and improvement projects, including The Ryman Alley.
 The event features destinations where guests meet, mingle, have fun and support a great cause.

-Libations, food, and music included in ticket price.
+Libations, Appetizers, and Live music included in ticket price of $75.00